-Here’s an alphabetical list of elements named for astronomical objects, or perhaps from the gods/goddesses for which the objects were named.
+Here’s an alphabetical list of elements named for planets and astronomical objects, or perhaps from the gods/goddesses for which the objects were named.
 Most names come from planets, the moon, and the sun, since these objects are easily seen in the sky.

 - Cerium – Ceres, the first asteroid to be discovered.
 Roman goddess of grain, similar to the Greek’s Demeter.